 Hecla Mining is a silver and gold mining company (about 50/50).
-They used to be a low-cost silver producer, but they have been losing money.
+They used to be a low-cost silver producer but have been losing money.
 Now they have a poor balance sheet with $584 million in debt and only $33 million in cash.
-A lot of that debt is due in 2021, so there is very high-risk with this stock if they can't roll it over.
-To matters worse, their large Lucky Friday mine (6 million oz producer) has been down for more than a year due to a labor strike.
+A lot of that debt is due in 2021, so there is a very high risk with this stock if they can't roll it over.
+To make matters worse, their large Lucky Friday mine (6 million oz producer) has been down for more than a year due to a labor strike.

 This is a company with huge leverage for higher silver prices.
 They have several development projects.
 In the long term, they could easily double silver production.
 They have two large silver projects in Montana that are being permitted.
-And they recently acquired Klondex Mines that has big potential in Nevada for increasing gold production.
+And they recently acquired Klondex Mines, which has big potential in Nevada for increasing gold production.
 For some odd reason, they don't even include their Montana projects (Montanore and Rock Creek) in their current presentation.
 They just need to survive these low precious metals prices.
 I'm concerned with more share dilution.
 If gold and silver prices don't rise in 2020, they could have trouble rolling over their debt that is due in 2021.
 If they get their debt under control, they have significant upside potential.
 In 2020, they will produce about 10 to 11 million oz of silver and 250,000 oz of gold.
 If Lucky Friday resumes production, that would increase silver production another 4 to 5 million oz.
-Until they can show some free cash flow, we won't know their all-in costs.
+We won't know their all-in costs until they can show some free cash flow.
 My guess is they might make a small profit in Q4 2019.
 The first two quarters of 2020 will be important for their performance, along with the price of silver.

 They have debt issues, so they are on a tight leash.
-If their share price drops below $2, then they are losing their top pick status.
-But if the silver price remains above $17, they should be okay.
+If their share price drops below $2, they lose their top pick status.
+But if the silver price remains above $17, it should be okay.
 They have huge resources and excellent long-life mines.
-This should be a 5 bagger if silver prices trend.
+This should be a 5-bagger if silver prices trend.
 They have two large silver projects to build in Montana.

 There are few mid-tier producers with their resources and pipeline of projects.
-As a high-risk speculation bet on higher silver prices, it looks pretty good.
+It looks pretty good as a high-risk speculation bet on higher silver prices.
 However, management has been a poor performer.
 Let me explain why I give them such a poor grade:

 - On page 4 of their current presentation, they give their performance for 2018!
 Who cares about 2018?
 I want to know about 2019.